carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 ```

 The `extends` declarations are in the body of the `interface` definition instead
-of the header so we can use associated types also defined in the body in
+of the header so we can use
+[associated types (defined below)](#associated-types) also defined in the body
-parameters or constraints of the interface being extended.
+in parameters or constraints of the interface being extended.

 ```
 interface A(Type:$ T) { ... }